Goca7/book-club-full-stack-project/README.md

   2. Upon clicking the button, a confirmation prompt appears, asking the user to confirm the deletion.

-  3. The system permanently deletes the user’s account and associated data (e.g., reviews, "Want to Read" list) upon confirmation.
+  3. The system permanently deletes the user’s account and associated data (e.g., reviews, "Want-to-read" list) upon confirmation.

   4. The user receives a confirmation message notifying them that their account has been deleted.